 Transaction Management in SQL Server

-In this article, I am going to discuss the basics of Transaction Management in SQL Server with some examples.
-Please read our previous article where we discussed the basics of Exception Handling in SQL Server.
+In this article, I am going to discuss Transaction Management in SQL Server with Examples.
+Please read our previous article where we discussed Stored Procedures in SQL Server.
 As part of this article where are going to discuss the following pointers.

 What is Transaction Management in SQL Server?